10 Chemistry Internships for High School Students

 Note.
 While the program accepts international applications, specific research labs may be unavailable for non-US citizens.

-This long-running program, which began in 1996, invites applications from San Francisco students from underrepresented communities in the field of STEM to learn about science and sustainability.
-A few sessions in past cohorts covered topics such as Python for scientific programming, astronomy, science communication, biomimicry, environmental justice, and California conservation.
+This program, which began in 1996, invites applications from San Francisco students from underrepresented communities in the field of STEM to learn about science and sustainability.
+Past sessions covered topics such as Python for scientific programming, astronomy, science communication, biomimicry, environmental justice, and California conservation.
+You will receive mentorship and build professional skills.
+Interns are encouraged throughout the program to participate in seminars and conferences and interact with faculty, mentors, and peers.
+As for specific subject tracks such as chemistry, we reached out to the CiS team, who said students are allocated to roles and departments in a museum setting based on their interests.

 Cost: No cost; stipend provided